Rating of empty homes

 - the owner made a successful application to the Housing Executive under the Special Purchase of an Evacuated Dwelling (SPED) scheme

 - the home is empty due to flooding

 There is a Rating of Empty Homes exclusion for homes affected by flooding.
 You can apply for an exclusion from rates if:

 - you qualified for compensation from the local council because your home flooded after heavy rain or a tidal surge

-- your property was unoccupied continuously for at least four weeks
+- no-one has continuously lived in your property for at least four weeks

 - your property was your main home before the flooding